-To give one illuminating be light inside postal plants, as example, most modern this new environment will reduce logistics and industrial facilities across stress, improve performance, most industries are lower costs and improve morale." characterized by clean, well-lit, airy spaces, very frequently with natural light.
+To give one illuminating example, most modern logistics and industrial facilities across most industries are characterized by clean, well-lit, airy spaces, very frequently with natural light.
 Many postal processing facilities have multi-floor operations - so there is no opportunity for skylights - and were constructed in ways that provide little flexibility to make any workplace improvements or operational and floor plan layout changes.